bamboocreative/bamboocreative.github.io/_project/jelly-belly.md

 # Outcomes
 {: .center }
 The first series of images was so wildly loved a second set of images for a follow-up campaign were requested.
 Both are shown on this page.
 Brand understanding in foreign countries has had a measurable improvement.
-{: .center }

-{% include project-image-full.html class=" no-margin-bottom" image=page.image-4 %}
+{% include project-image-full.html class="padding-bottom" image=page.image-4 %}

-{% include project-image-full.html class="no-margin-top no-margin-bottom" image=page.image-3 %}
+{% include project-image-full.html class="padding" image=page.image-3 %}

-{% include project-image-full.html class="no-margin-top no-margin-bottom" image=page.image-5 %}
+{% include project-image-full.html class="no-margin-bottom padding" image=page.image-5 %}

-{% include footer-cta.html text="Let's do something sweet together" %}
+{% include footer-cta.html text="Let's do something sweet together" class="no-margin-top" %}